twolfson/twolfson.com/articles/sexy-bash-prompt.md

 [dotfiles]: https://github.com/twolfson/dotfiles
 [colder]: http://en.wikipedia.org/wiki/Color_theory#Warm_vs._cool_colors

-Eventually, I thought it would be display when changes have not been pushed.
+Eventually, I wanted to display when commits have not been pushed.
 From this, the triangles were born.

 [![Initial fork of sexy-bash-prompt screenshot][sexy-inital-fork-screenshot]][sexy-inital-fork]

 [sexy-inital-fork-screenshot]: /public/images/articles/sexy-bash-prompt-initial-fork.png
 [sexy-inital-fork]: https://github.com/twolfson/dotfiles/blob/086b80ee20ee89e697dd04b9686838c7a5203198/.bashrc#L6-L121

 > Keen observers will note the triangle in this prompt are smaller than the current one.
-This is because I had not used OSX where those triangles were very small.
-Later on, I moved to the larger variant you see now.
+The triangles were enlarged after using OSX for work where the original triangles were very small.

-From this, I had some experiments with more `git` information but most of them fizzled(e.g. trailing slashes to show how many commits were unpushed).
+From this, I had some experiments with displaying more information but they fizzled (e.g. trailing slashes to show how many commits were unpushed).

 ```
 ▵ = ahead by 1